Z-Gort/comments_app/README.md

 6. **Open app**
    Visit `http://localhost:3000`

 7. (Optional) To populate the db with test data run the script in populate_comments.sql while connected to the database via e.g. TablesPlus.
-Check the .env folder which was created for connection details.
+Check the .env file for connection details.

 ## API Endpoints